 U.S. News & World Report

 “Master Constitutional Law for a Successful Career”

 Professor Lawrence Friedman offers his perspective on the benefits of studying constitutional law.

 “Distance learning standards under consideration by ABA Legal Ed Section”

 Professor Allison M. Dussias was referenced in a piece discussing revising restrictions placed on law schools awarding credits for distance learning.

 “Her texts pushed him to suicide, prosecutors say.
 But does that mean she killed him?”

-Professor David Siegel discussing the use of technology in the Michelle Carter case, where a 20-year-old was convicted of involuntary manslaughter for using text messages to encourage her boyfriend to commit suicide
+Professor David Siegel discusses the use of technology in the Michelle Carter case, where a 20-year-old was convicted of involuntary manslaughter for using text messages to encourage her boyfriend to commit suicide.